Eve-C-2/wed11amGroup6/use-cases/uc-top-capital-cities-continent.md

 5. The system constructs and executes an SQL query to retrieve the top N capital cities in continent, ordered by population descending.

-6. The system displays the result with the following columns: Name, Country, District, and Population.
+6. The system displays the result with the following columns: Name, Country, and Population.

 7. The analyst views the displayed data.